vineethsai/tool-registry/postman/README.md

 3. **Data Validation Tests** - Invalid input formats and excessive payloads
 4. **Rate Limiting Tests** - API flood protection checks

+### CRUD Operations Testing

+The collection provides comprehensive tests for Create, Read, Update, and Delete operations:

+1. **Tool CRUD Tests** - Complete lifecycle testing for tool entities:
+   - Create Tool: Creates a new tool with unique name and validates the response
+   - Read Tool: Retrieves the created tool and verifies its details
+   - Update Tool: Modifies the tool's description and version, then validates the changes
+   - Delete Tool: Removes the tool and verifies it's no longer accessible

+2. **Agent CRUD Tests** - Testing the complete lifecycle of agent entities:
+   - Create Agent: Creates a new agent with unique name and validates the response
+   - Read Agent: Retrieves the created agent and verifies its details
+   - Update Agent (implicitly tested in Acceptance tests)
+   - Delete Agent (implicitly tested in other workflows)

+### Cross-Entity Testing

+The collection includes tests that verify the relationships and interactions between different entity types:

+1. **Tool-Agent Relationship** - Tests how entities interact with each other:
+   - Setup Test Tool: Creates a tool specifically for cross-entity testing
+   - Setup Test Agent: Creates an agent to interact with the test tool
+   - Create Policy: Creates a policy linking the tool and specifying access rules
+   - Test Access Request: Tests requesting access between the agent and tool via the policy
+   - Test Credential Creation: Creates credentials for the agent to access the tool
+   - Verify Cross-Entity References: Validates that all entity relationships are maintained correctly

+Each cross-entity test includes:
+- Creation of related entities in the correct sequence
+- Validation of relationships between entities
+- Testing the complete flow from tool/agent creation to access and credential issuance

 ## Running Test Suites

 To run comprehensive test suites: